mwpenny/kijiji-scraper/README.md

         |`maxPrice`  |Number|Maximum price of returned items                                               |
         |`sortByName`|String|Search results ordering (e.g., "dateDesc", "dateAsc", "priceDesc", "priceAsc")|

-* `callback(err, results)` - A callback called after the search results have been scraped.
-If there is an error, `err` will not be null.
-If everything was successful, `results` will contain an array of `Ad` objects.

 * `options` (optional) - Contains parameters that control the behavior of the scraper.
 Can be omitted.

     |Option               |Type   |Default Value|Description|